nvimdev/dope/README.md

 plugin {'plugin github repo name'}
 ```

-what is `config` . this is keyword of [packer.nvim](https://github.com/wbthomason/packer.nvim), you need check the doc of packer  to know
+what is `config` . this is keyword of [packer.nvim](https://github.com/wbthomason/packer.nvim), you need check the doc of packer

-use packer. if plugin has many configs you can create other file in `modules/your-folder-name/config.lua` avoid making the plugins.lua file too long.
+to know how to use packer. if plugin has many configs you can create other file in `modules/your-folder-name/config.lua` avoid

-Recommend lazyload plugins.
-Check the usage in `modules` , it will improve your neovim start speed. `lazyload` is not magic, it just generate
+making the plugins.lua file too long.Recommend lazyload plugins.
+Check the usage in `modules` , it will improve your neovim start speed.

-your config into some `autocmds`,you can check the `packer_compiled.lua` to check it.
-I don't like the default path config in packer it use `plugins` folder
+`lazyload` is not magic, it just generate your config into some `autocmds`,you can check the `packer_compiled.lua` to check it.
+I don't

-So i set compiled file path to `~/.local/share/nvim/site/lua`, you can find compiled file in this path.
+like the default path config in packer it use `plugins` folder  So i set compiled file path to `~/.local/share/nvim/site/lua`, you can

+find compiled file in this path.
 Use `:h autocmd` to know more about.
 When you edit the config and open neovim and it does not take effect.

-Please try `PackerCompile` to generate a new compile file with your new change
+Please try `PackerCompile` to generate a new compile file with your new change.
+In my personal config i have a function that can auto compiled

-In my personal config i have a function that can auto compiled when i edit the lua file that in this path `~/.config/nvim`.
-But it will make
+when i edit the lua file that in this path `~/.config/nvim`.
+But it will make some noise so I didn't use it in cosynvim. when i have a new

-some noise so I didn't use it in cosynvim. when i have a new implement I will update it to cosynvim core.
+implement I will update it to cosynvim core.

 ```lua